Continuing Education Activity

 Tourette syndrome referred to as Tourette disorder in the recently updated Diagnostic and Statistical Manual of Mental Disorders (DSM–5), is a common neurodevelopmental disorder affecting up to 1% of the population.
 It is characterized by multiple motor and vocal tics and starts in childhood.
 Children with Gilles de la Tourette syndrome (GTS) sometimes experience physical pain, social isolation, emotional disturbance, and are at risk for underachievement.
 It is difficult to distinguish whether these experiences are the result of the tics themselves or the fact that most children with Tourette syndrome also have other comorbid neuropsychiatric conditions such as attention deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), anxiety disorder, or oppositional defiant disorder (ODD).
 The pathophysiology and genetic basis for GTS are not well understood despite many in-depth studies.
 Pharmacological treatment is not usually indicated, as children respond well to comprehensive behavioral intervention for tics (CBIT).
 Teacher and caregiver education can have a positive impact on the social experience of a child struggling with Tourette syndrome.
-The prognosis is good, as tics typically remit by adulthood, but the other neuropsychiatric conditions may persist.
+The prognosis is variable, as tics typically remit by adulthood, but the other neuropsychiatric conditions may persist.

 In his initial paper, Georges Gilles de la Tourette reported that the condition aggregated in families.
 Since then, researchers have learned that children with GTS have a family history 52% of the time.
 They have a first-degree relative with GTS at a rate 10 times the general population, and the ratio of concordance in monozygotic twins is 5:1 compared to dizygotic twins.
 Tourette syndrome has demonstrated to be one of the most heritable, non-Mendelian, neuropsychiatric disorders.
 However, multiple large studies have yet to identify a causal gene.
-GTS appears to be highly polygenic with environmental factors affecting individual phenotype.
+GTS appears to be highly polygenic with environmental factors affecting ideographic phenotype.
 There have been some replicated studies identifying gene abnormalities that lead to disruption of the cortico-striato-thalamo-cortical circuits.
 Mounting evidence also points to significant environmental contributors such as infection, autoimmunity, or perinatal injury.

 Over the last 30 years, many studies have attempted to determine the prevalence of Tourette syndrome.
 The large variation in methodology has led to a reported prevalence between 3:1000 and 8:1000 children.
 Males are more commonly affected than females with a ratio of 3:1 to 4:1.
 The Center for Disease Control and Prevention (CDC) in the United States reports that GTS is twice as common in Caucasian children as compared to Hispanic or African-American children, but at this time it is not clear whether differences in access to care bias this figure.